Analysis Repositories

 git@github.com:SalishSeaCast/analysis-casey.git

-3. Use that repository URI string to clone your analysis repository from GitHub.
-On a Waterhole workstation do:
+3. Use that repository URI string to clone your analysis repository from GitHub:

 $ cd /ocean/$USER/MOAD